neverfap-deluxe/nfd-api/content/general_about/about-main-03.md

 This means reading the guides and articles on the NeverFap Deluxe website until it becomes second-nature to you, as well as committing to your daily routine of meditation and awareness practice.

-It is the very reason why NeverFap Deluxe is so effective at helping you overcome porn addiction.

-Because it simply makes sense, and it allows you to approach your porn addiction without the perpetuate struggle of uncertainty.
+It's the very reason why NeverFap Deluxe is so effective at helping you overcome porn addiction.
+It simply makes sense and it allows you to approach your porn addiction without the perpetuate struggle of uncertainty.

 NeverFap Deluxe makes it effortless.